PieterPenninckx/resource-management-in-rust/src/what-is-a-resource.md

 * a network socket,
 * a connection to a server,
 * a block of memory,
-* access to the screen, soundcard, printer or any other device,
+* access to the screen, sound card, printer or any other device,
 * a mutual exclusive lock.

 Some resources correspond to physical devices, other correspond to virtual